-On October 6, 2014, Terrance Bernstein ("Petitioner") filed a petition for compensation under the National Childhood Vaccine Injury Act of 1986, 42 U.S.C. §§ 300aa-1 et seq.
+On October 16, 2014, Irwin Reich ("Petitioner") filed a petition for compensation under the National Childhood Vaccine Injury Act of 1986, 42 U.S.C. §§ 300aa-1 et seq.
 (2006) ("Vaccine Act").
-Petitioner alleged that the administration of an influenza ("flu") vaccine on October 26, 2012 caused him to suffer from bilateral brachial plexopathy.
+Petitioner alleged that an Influenza ("flu") vaccine2 administered on October 25, 2012 caused him to suffer from Guillain Barré Syndrome.
+Petition ("Pet.") at 1-3.
 The undersigned now finds that the information in the record does not show entitlement to an award under the Program.

-On May 19, 2015, Petitioner filed a Motion for Decision Dismissing his Petition.
-According to the motion, "[a]n investigation of the facts and science supporting his case has now demonstrated to petitioner that he will be unable to prove that he is entitled to compensation in the Vaccine Program."
-Petitioner further states that he understands that a dismissal decision will result in a judgment against him, and that such a judgment will end all of his rights in the
+On July 29, 2015, Petitioner filed a Motion for Dismissal.
+According to the Motion, "[a]n investigation of the facts and law regarding this matter has demonstrated that with respect to the standards set forth herein, it will be difficult for petitioner to prove that he is entitled to compensation pursuant to the requirements of the Vaccine Program.
+Under these circumstances,